 Lower-level managers generally go by the name of Supervisor, Foreman, Shift Supervisor, Store Manager and other such positions involving direct communication with the (factory) workers of the organisation.

 The lower-level management plays an integral role in an organisation as they are directly involved in the production process.
 They are familiar with the problems faced by the workers and act as a point of contact between the middle-level management and the workforce.
 The quality of the production depends on them.
 The role of lower-level management can be divided into the following points:

 - Oversees the workforce: The lower level management is responsible for overseeing the work of the workers and providing guidance to them as and when required.
 They need to see that the processes handled by the workers are done as per the deadlines given by the middle-level management.

 - Maintains Standard and Quality of the work: Since the lower level management is in direct communication with the workers, they can easily help in ensuring that the standard and quality of work is not compromised.

 - Improves the Morale of Workers: The lower level management is responsible for improving the morale of the workers and motivating them to work effectively and efficiently.
 They manage the relationship between the organisation and the workforce, communicating any grievances faced by the workforce to the upper-level managers and solving them to maintain harmony in the organisation.

 - Minimises Wastage: The lower level management is responsible for minimising wastage of time, material and efforts during the production process.
 They are also responsible for maintaining discipline among the workers.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think about our article on the levels of management in the comments section.

-Management student, Introverted yet outgoing, talk to me about poetry and I can explain why it’s the most beautiful thing in the world.
-I like reading books and believe that dreams are the first step to success.
+Management analyst.
+Introverted yet outgoing.
+Talk to me about management and I can explain why it’s the most complex thing in the world.